ubiqsecurity/ubiq-node/example/README.md

   -P PROFILE               Identify the profile within the credentials file -g CONFIGURATION         Set the file name for loading system configuration parameters
                              (default: ~/.ubiq/configuration)
+  -s                       Perform the EncryptForSearch.
+                           Only compatibile with the -e option
 ```
 #### Demonstrate encrypting a social security number and returning a cipher text